Manuelcoder02/collab101/README.md

-# Renje WebApp collab101
+# Renue WebApp collab101

 This project is team work created to practise how to collaborate on a project.
-We are building Renje landing page, a company that deals with providing renewable energy solutions, solar and wind technologies
+We are building Renue landing page, a company that deals with providing renewable energy solutions, solar and wind technologies

 ## Table of contents